How to use String Join() function in Python?

 Full address = John,Lane 24,Cambridge,UK

-But in a dictionary, each element is a key, value pair format.
-So what will be the output of join?
+But each element is a key, value pair format in a dictionary.
+So what will be the output of the Join?
 All concatenated keys, values, or both?
 Let’s check with the examples.

 myDict = {'name':'John', 'city':'Cambridge', 'Country':'UK'};